genai-impact/ecologits/docs/methodology/llm_inference.md

 * We do not account for the local electricity generation (private power plants) specific to the data center.
 * We do not account for the overhead of the cloud provider for internal services like backing up or monitoring.

-The water consumption for the production of electricity varies widely by regions, and you could consider checking out our [enviornmental impact simulator](https://huggingface.co/spaces/genai-impact/ecologits-calculator) to find out about regional differences.
+The water consumption for the production of electricity varies widely by regions, and you could consider checking out our [environmental impact simulator](https://huggingface.co/spaces/genai-impact/ecologits-calculator) to find out about regional differences.

 ### On impact factors